UK Edition. Click here for US version.

 hydroxide, triethyl citrate, methylhydroxypropylcellulose, crospovidone,

-magnesium stearate, hydrogenated castor oil, colloidal anhydrous silica
+magnesium stearate, hydrogenated castor oil, colloidal anhydrous silica and

 What Arthrotec 75 looks like and contents of the pack